Cardiff City's Keith Pontin died of dementia caused by head trauma

 The inquest heard Mr Pontin died of dementia caused by CTE.

-Former Swansea City player Paul Burrows, who played with Mr Pontin at Barry Town, told the inquest his friend was "an old fashioned centre half" who was "very dominant in the air."
+Former Swansea City player Paul Burrows, who played with Mr Pontin at Barry Town, told the inquest his friend was "an old-fashioned centre-half" who was "very dominant in the air."

-He said he was a "big, strong, tough defender" and that "people looked up to Keith for those attributes."
+He said he was a "big, strong, tough defender" and that "people looked up to Keith for those attributes".

 He said that football was a more physical game in the 1980s and players would often continue playing with injuries.